 I don’t really understand myself, for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.
 Romans 7:15 (NLT)

-In Romans 7, Paul described the battle that takes place in all of us, whether that is being thankful or another battleground.
+In Romans 7, Paul describes the battle that takes place in all of us, whether that is being thankful or another battleground.

 Naming our struggle